 And as cycling has gained in popularity, the danger for cyclists has increased.
 A study by the Governors Highway Safety Association and State Farm noted that 55 additional cyclists have died each year since 2011 on U.S. roads.
 Smarter bikes are believed to be a way to reduce this.

 Navigation systems in cars and trucks, cycling equipment and smartphone apps already provide the ability to send or receive alerts and messages, so allowing bikes and vehicles to communicate should be manageable.
 More challenging will be developing technology that determines when a driver might need an alert to watch for cyclists.
 Simply alerting a driver, for instance, that a cyclist is nearby could prove pointless or annoying in areas where there are regularly lots of cyclists, so those scenarios would need to be taken into account.

-Sigal said the team wants to use artificial intelligence to help determine the most dangerous areas for cyclists and provide appropriate alerts.
+Sigal said the team wants to use artificial intelligence to make smarter bikes; making them determine the most dangerous areas for cyclists and provide appropriate alerts.
 The technology to be developed would consider road and environmental conditions, such as road width and weather, as well as records of past accidents and what local experts have to say.